Small Business Taxes & ManagementTM--Copyright 2023, A/N Group, Inc.

 2. The expertise of the taxpayer or his advisors.
-Preparation for the activity by extensive study of its accepted business, economic, and scientific practices, or consultation with those who are expert therein, may indicate that the taxpayer has a profit motive where the taxpayer carries on the activity in accordance with such practices.
+Preparation for the activity by extensive study of its accepted business, economic, and scientific practices, or consultation with those who are experts in the field, may indicate a profit motive where the taxpayer carries on the activity in accordance with such practices.
 Where a taxpayer has such preparation or procures such expert advice, but does not carry on the activity in accordance with such practices, a lack of intent to derive profit may be indicated unless it appears that the taxpayer is attempting to develop new or superior techniques which may result in profits from the activity.

 The courts often look first at the expertise of the taxpayer.
 For example, someone who has spent considerable time in various retailing operations has a better chance of succeeding at selling on the web.
 That's the best situation.
 In one case the court gave this factor to the taxpayer with a farming operation where he and his wife had been brought up on farms despite their current jobs as professionals.
 If you have little or no expertise in the field but consult experts such as a CPA, marketing professional, engineer, etc. your position is improved.
 The further afield the activity from your base knowledge, the more you should consult experts.